TTitcombe/Model-Inversion-SplitNN/README.md

     - Evaluate privacy by measuring raw data/recreated data similarity

 ## Get started
-A conda environment has been provided (Pytorch-cpu only).
+A conda environment, `dpsnn`, has been provided (Pytorch-cpu only).
-Run `conda env create -f environment.yml` to create the environment, which is called `dpsnn`.
+Run `conda env create -f environment.yml` to create the environment using the latest packages, or `conda env create -f environment-lock.yml` to use fixed package versions (for reproducibility).

 ## License